Doctave/doctave/docs/tutorial.md

 Currently, you only have the project's name mentioned.
 This title is shown on the page navigation, and used as the HTML page title.
 You should change that to be the actual name of your project.

-Now, you can run `doctave serve` to start the local webserver.
+Now, you can run `doctave serve` to start the local webserver. _**Note**: When you edit your `docatave.yaml` file, you will have to restart the webserver for the changes to come into effect._

 ```
 $ doctave serve